rghiglianovich/macOsshcolor/README.md

 ### credits
-baesed on Henry Tseng's work  found here: https://gist.github.com/henrytseng/f58ec119d5d989a6306d769d212b7648
+Based on Henry Tseng's work  found here: https://gist.github.com/henrytseng/f58ec119d5d989a6306d769d212b7648

 ## usage:

- clone it (https://github.com/rghiglianovich/macOsshcolor)  in your home directory.
+* Clone it (https://github.com/rghiglianovich/macOsshcolor)  in your home directory.
  If you like to save it elsewere, remember to modify the paths!

-create an alias:
+* Create an alias:

       alias ssh="~/macOsshcolor/sshcolor.sh"

- you should save it into ~/.bash_profile or  ~/.zshrc or wherever
+   You should save it into ~/.bash_profile or  ~/.zshrc or wherever

-create your profiles in Terminal/Preferences
+ * Create your profiles in Terminal/Preferences:

-at least:
-* a profile for Local connections, named "local"
+    * a Profile for Local connections, named "_local_"
-* another  one for generic (or backup) remote: "remote"
+    * another  one for generic (or backup) remote: "_remote_"
-* one for each remote server you'd like to colorize.
-The name must be the left part of the fqdn name for example: for a connection like ssh john@myserver42.remote.com the profile must be called "myserver42"
+    * one other for each remote server you'd like to colorize.
+The name must be the left part of the FQDN name<br />
+      Example: for a connection like
+          **ssh john@myserver42.remote.com**    the profile must be called _myserver42_<br />
+       If the server you're connecting to  doesn't have a custom profile, the generic one will be taken